 During a busy service, your staff are going to be on their feet and moving around.
 That’s why it’s worth investing in some non-slip floor mats.
 You’ll also need to pull smoke and grease away from the kitchen air, so you should make sure you have an exhaust hood or extractor fan over the cooking area.

 You’ll also need to safeguard against potential fires.
 We’ll make sure that you’ve carried out a fire risk assessment and have the right protections in place, such as fire extinguishers and fire detection systems, to keep your kitchen a safe place to work.

 If you’re setting up a commercial kitchen but you’re unsure about which equipment is right for your needs, contact us today.
-For nearly 50 years, we’ve been supporting businesses.
+For over 50 years, we’ve been supporting businesses.
 Whether you’re setting up a kitchen for a restaurant, a large hotel or a small café, our experts are here to help.
 Contact us today to learn more.